nirmitisave/github-slideshow/_posts/0000-01-02-nirmitisave.md

 ---
-layout: slide
+layout1: slide1
-title: "Welcome to our second slide!"
+title1: "Welcome to our third slide!"
 ---
-Your text
+Your text:
-Use the left arrow to go back!
+Use the right arrow to go back!!